deep-research/victorslibrary-nuxt/content/reenchantment/apathy-equals-freedom.md

 explicit: false

 description: |
-  A poignant song about the agonies of heartbreak, and the depths of despair.
+  This is a poignant song about the agonies of heartbreak, and the depths of despair.

 recordings:
   - title: Apathy = Freedom